Complete Guide

 2The Content Decay Radar: Catching Traffic Losses Before They Happen

 Content decay is one of the most financially costly and least-monitored phenomena in SEO.
 Pages that ranked well for twelve months do not fall off page one overnight — they slide gradually, losing a position here, a click there, while your attention is focused on new content production.
-By the time a decay event is obvious in a dashboard, you have typically lost two to four months of traffic recovery time.

 The framework monitors four signals per page: impression trend (are impressions in Search Console declining week-over-week even if clicks are stable?), average position drift (a shift from position three to position five over six weeks is a decay signal most dashboards will not flag), competitor freshness delta (are competing pages updating more recently than your page?), and internal link velocity (has the number of internal links pointing to this page decreased due to site architecture changes or page removals?).